soupi/learn-haskell-blog-generator/src/08-testing.md

 ## Parallel test execution

-Without further configuration, `hspec` will run all of our tests on the main thread, sequentially.
+Without further configuration, `Hspec` will run all of our tests on the main thread, sequentially.

 There are a couple of ways to configure tests to run